-The internal auditor delivered reports under their 3 year work plan issued in 2019.
+The internal auditor delivered reports under their 3 year work plan issued in 2022.
 This Plan aims to cover the main audit areas over the timescale of this plan.
 There were no material control issues reported and lower level recommendations have been acted upon.
-The External Auditor delivered a report on Business Continuity and Disaster Planning and now on-site audits are returning we are hopeful that the full programme can be restored in 2021/22.
+The External Auditor delivered reports on Payroll and IT